The SAP Controlled Cloud

 This happens a lot.

 Cloud SaaS Services are Fully Defined

-A SaaS offering by a cloud provider is already full defined, top to bottom in both the technology stack and in the hosting practices.
-Frankly, while there may be some options available, there is very little if no “wiggle room” to offer customization.
+A SaaS offering by a cloud provider is already fully defined, top to bottom in both the technology stack and the hosting practices.
+Frankly, while there may be some options available, customization is constrained and very limited.
 Changes that are simple, such as controlling hosting locations, or specifying clarifications to already existing services are permissible.

 Customers can’t negotiate an SLA that is specific to them, because SAP Cloud Operations cannot execute on a customer-by-customer basis.
-During a disaster, for example, we’d have to review 3,500+ contracts for a single data center to see who goes first based on a guaranteed, customer-specific SLA.
+And, we have no method to track customer-specific requirements.
+During a disaster, for example, we’d have to review all customer contracts for a single data center to see who goes first based on a guaranteed, customer-specific SLA.
 That’s not feasible.
-So SAP has a single policy and a single SLA that is generally applied to all.
+So SAP has a single policy and a single SLA that is applied to all customers.

 It’s important to understand that the customer is subscribing to an existing service; they are not creating or defining the service.
 This is true for all SaaS solutions.

 Here’s an example.